-A creative life for some, is a clear and direct track.
+A creative life for some is a clear and direct track.
 My journey has been a labyrinth.
 A collection of trails that have often converged in unexpected ways, and an array of shiny new paths that came to a full stop.

-I have been described as a fearless-creative.
-I dive-in to artistic processes with total abandon, fully engaged and ready to explore and experiment.
+I have been described as a fearless creative.
+I dive into artistic processes with total abandon, fully engaged and ready to explore and experiment.
 That’s the ‘how,’ and my only ‘why,’ is that “art makes the world a better place,” certainly for the creator and I hope for the art receiver as well.

 It may appear from time to time that our lives are only grains of sand tossed by endless waves.
-But the connections we make in birth, life and death can continue to guide us.
-Life will tumble us around, until it stops.
+But the connections we make in birth, life, and death can continue to guide us.
+Life will tumble us around until it stops.
 During those difficult moments I say, “what is it that you want from me?” and then I surrender and listen for that curious voice and a new unexpected perspective.
 I have learned that there is a purpose around every corner.

 Step 1 – Become a shadow-artist, that’s what Julia Cameron author of The Artist’s Way, would call it.
 Let YouTube art videos become an obsession.
-I went from BBC Art History documentaries, to watching Floral Bowley’s expressive, spontaneous process of painting.
+I went from BBC Art History documentaries to watching Floral Bowley’s expressive, spontaneous process of painting.
 Watch them enough and curiosity will eventually draw you in.

 Step 2 – Push and pull some paint around.
 The act of painting is seductive and non-objective abstraction offers freedom, while colour is the drug.
 The poet Lisa Robertson wrote: “Colour, like a hormone, acts across, embarrasses, seduces.
 It stimulates the juicy interval in which emotion and sentiment twist.”

-Kandinsky found music to be his muse, it guided his process and directed the line, form and entangled emotions of colour.
+Kandinsky found music to be his muse, it guided his process and directed the line, form, and entangled emotions of colour.
 The intangible expressions became canvas portals into new realities.
 For Kandinsky art was an “alternative pathway to a spiritual reality.”
 He was a follower of Theosophy, (an intriguing story for another blog post, all about how mysticism influenced Abstract Art, a topic never acknowledged when I was in art school.)

 Step 3 – Open the mind.
-The Post War abstractionists were the art rebels of the time embracing the interconnectedness of art, culture and science.
+The Post War abstractionists were the art rebels of the time embracing the interconnectedness of art, culture, and science.
 They played with color, space, atmosphere, movement, and emotion.
 They collaged commentaries on culture, explored the essence of composition, and dissected the science of visual perception.
 They engaged us to see and question even the simplest expressions of line and shape, and the physicality of drips of paint.
-All mark-making had purpose and a science that added to evolution of thought and art.
+All mark-making had a purpose and science that added to the evolution of thought and art.

 Step 4 – Explore the intangible.
 Study shape and form for it develops the eye and hand.
-But let things evolve, change, don’t define or constrict.
+But let things evolve, and change, and don’t define or constrict.
 Eric R. Kandel in ‘Reductionism in Art and Brain Science, says we are forced to use our brain in new ways when we look at abstraction.

 Explore & Grow